-When you’ve finally decided to buy a brand new toilet, you need to put a few essential aspects under scrutiny to ensure that you're buying the best toilet for your needs.
-Such as: flush type, bowl shape, seat height and price.
+When you decide to buy a brand new toilet, you need to put some serious thought into many factors, so you buy the best toilet to suit your needs.
+These considerations include toilet flush type, bowl shape, seat height, and price.

 Having a clean and capable toilet leaves a great impression to anyone who visits your home.
-It’s also an important asset for homeowners wanting to ensure good health for their family members.
+It is also an essential asset for homeowners wanting to ensure good health for their family members.

 Given that our toilets account for around 24% of the world’s daily water usage, picking an efficient toilet is a must.
-The modern and technically advanced models are blessed with features that ensure excellent water efficiency without compromising on performance.
+Today’s modern and technically advanced models have features that ensure excellent water efficiency without compromising on performance.
 Let’s take a look at a few of my favorite ones.

 Table of Contents